carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 ### Start recording

 The [__recorder__](adv_recorder.md) can be started at anytime.
-The script does it at the very beginnning, in order to capture everything, including the spawning of the first actors.
+The script does it at the very beginning, in order to capture everything, including the spawning of the first actors.
 If no path is detailed, the log will be saved into `CarlaUE4/Saved`.

 ```py
 # --------------